Summer: Digital Photography Portfolio

 You will take advantage of the diversity and richness of London’s galleries and museums, and engage in discussions about the practice of photography.
 By the end of the summer school, you will have generated enough photographic material to create a hard copy portfolio, which will be assessed by your tutors, alongside a photographic industry professional.
 Your portfolio can then be presented to your friends and family, in a mini-exhibition alongside work by students from Contemporary Photography Practice, Graphic Media Design and Filmmaking summer school students.

-- Lecture & Workshop on DSLR use and optics.
+- Lecture and workshop on DSLR use and optics

 - Gallery visit